httpwg/http-extensions/draft-ietf-httpbis-resumable-upload.md

 ### Completeness {#upload-complete}

-An upload is incomplete until it is explicitly marked as completed by the client.
-After this point, no representation data can be appended anymore.
+An upload is incomplete until it is explicitly marked as completed by the client or the server.
+After this point, no more representation data can be appended.

 The `Upload-Complete` request and response header field conveys the completeness state. `Upload-Complete` is an Item Structured Header Field ({{STRUCTURED-FIELDS}}).
 Its value is a Boolean ({{Section 3.3.6 of STRUCTURED-FIELDS}}) and indicates whether the upload is complete or not.
 Other values MUST cause the entire header field to be ignored.

-An upload is marked as completed if a request for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) included the `Upload-Complete` header field with a true value and the request content was fully processed.
+An upload is marked as completed either when a request for creating the upload resource ({{upload-creation}}) or appending to it ({{upload-appending}}) includes the `Upload-Complete` header field with a true value and the request content was fully processed, or when a response includes the `Upload-Complete` header field with a true value.

+When used in an upload creation response ({{upload-creation}}) or an upload append response ({{upload-appending}}), `Upload-Complete` signals whether the response comes from the initial targeted resource.
+The value of true means that the semantics of the targeted resource apply, and the value of false means that the semantics of the resumable upload protocol apply.
+The client SHOULD NOT perform upload resumption to the upload resource after receiving a response with the `Upload-Complete` field value set to true.
+Note that `Upload-Complete` can be true even when the full representation data was not transmitted in the case that the server decides to generate an early response when processing the targeted resource.
+Also note that `Upload-Complete` can be false in response to an invalid operation performed on a completed upload.

 ### Length {#upload-length}